syncfusion-content/winui-docs/winui/Scheduler/Appointment-Editing.md

 ## Adding appointments

-The Scheduler supports to add new appointment by using `Appointment Editor` UI window.
-You can open this window by double clicking on a time cell.
+The Scheduler supports to add new appointment by using `Appointment Editor` UI dialog.
+You can open this editor dialog by double clicking on a time cell.

 ## Editing appointment

-The Scheduler supports to edit the appointment by using `Appointment Editor` UI window.
-You can open this window by double clicking on the appointment.
+The Scheduler supports to edit the appointment by using `Appointment Editor` UI dialog.
+You can open this dialog by double clicking on the appointment.

-You can edit the appointments in appointment editor window.
+You can edit the appointments in appointment editor dialog.
 This changes will be saved back in appointment and mapped data object when using data binding.

 ### Edit recurring appointment